106th Infantry Regiment (United States): World War I

 The 27th Division of the New York National Guard was reorganized in November 1917 under General John J. Pershing’s preferred type of "square division."
 It had two infantry brigades (each with two infantry regiments), along with an artillery brigade, machine gun battalions, and headquarters and support units.
 During the reorganization, the 23rd New York Infantry Regiment was converted into the 106th Infantry Regiment, under the command of Col. Franklin W. Ward, and was assigned to the 53rd Infantry Brigade (now the 53rd Troop Command) alongside the 105th Infantry Regiment (former 2nd New York).

+New York National Guard doughboys of the 27th Division's 106th Infantry Regiment's cannon platoon training with the 37 millimeter M1916 infantry support cannon, the American version of a French-made light infantry cannon, near Abeele, Belgium, August 20, 1918.

 When the regiment arrived in France, it had a strength of 3,003 officers and enlisted men, and it was moved into the front lines on 25 June 1918.
 The regiment relieved elements of the British 6th Division along the East Poperinghe Line in Belgium, where it remained with the other elements of the 27th Division.
 On 31 August 1918, the Ypres-Lys Offensive began, and the 106th Regiment was engaged in the reconnaissance efforts prior to the main battle.
 Alongside the 53rd Brigade and the rest of the 27th Division, the 106th attacked German position in the Second Battle of the Somme from 24 September to 21 October 1918.
 This offensive proved to be the decisive action which broke the Hindenburg Line.

 The desperate fighting is clearly demonstrated by the actions of Lieutenant Colonel J. Leslie Kincaid, the Judge Advocate of the division staff.
 From 25 to 28 September, Kincaid took command of a leaderless battalion of the 106th Infantry and managed to hold off an enemy counterattack by organizing every man in the battalion including runners, cooks, signalmen, etc., in the defense; he even personally manned a Lewis gun during the action.
 He was awarded the British Distinguished Service Order.
 On 21 October 1918, the division was relieved from front line duty.
 By the end of its combat action in World War I, the 106th Infantry Regiment had suffered 1,955 casualties, including 1,496 wounded, 376 killed, and 83 who later died of their wounds.